-Infection prevention and control is fundamental to patient safety
+Infection prevention is key to your safety

 How you can help

-Please follow our hand hygiene guidance.
+- please follow our hand hygiene guidance

-If you notice that a ward area, toilet or bathroom is dirty, please tell a member of staff straight away and they will arrange for it to be cleaned.
+- if you notice that a ward area, toilet or bathroom is dirty, please tell a member of staff straight away and they will arrange for it to be cleaned.

 If you are a patient:

-try not to touch your wound, drip or catheter and don't take off your dressing
+- try not to touch your wound, drip or catheter and don't take off your dressing

-ask friends and relatives not to visit you if they are unwell
+- ask friends and relatives not to visit you if they are unwell.

 Why can't all infections be avoided?

-be having surgery or treatment that increases the risk of infection
+- be having surgery or treatment that increases the risk of infection